Cherenkov Telescope Array Observatory: Next-generation gamma-ray astronomy

 Swiss participation

-The CTAO was established under Italian auspices as the European Research Infrastructure Consortium (ERIC) on 7 January 2025, with Austria, the Czech Republic, France, Germany, Italy, Poland, Slovenia, Spain and the European Southern Observatory (ESO) as founding members.
-Switzerland is currently a founding observer and plans to become a member.
-Institutions from Japan, Australia, Brazil, the Netherlands and the United Kingdom are also expected to join.
+CTAO was founded on 7 January 2025 under Italy's leadership as a European Research Infrastructure Consortium (ERIC), with Austria, the Czech Republic, France, Germany, Italy, Poland, Slovenia, Spain and the European Southern Observatory (ESO) as founding members and Switzerland as a founding observer.
+On 31 July 2025, Switzerland and Croatia became members.
+Institutions from Japan, Australia and Brazil are expected to participate.

-The CTAO offers Switzerland great scientific opportunities, including in the areas of data analysis, machine learning and imaging, as well as prospects for collaboration with industries specialising in the construction of telescopes.
+CTAO offers Switzerland considerable scientific opportunities, particularly in the fields of data analysis, machine learning and imaging, but also in terms of cooperation with industries specialising in telescope construction.

 State Secretariat for Education, Research and Innovation SERI